unmanbearpig/dropbox_api/README.md

 ## Contributing

 Any help will be much appreciated.
-It should be quite easy to implement most of the [endpoints that are still pending](api_coverage.md) by looking at the exising implementations (check out the `dropbox_api/endpoints` folder).
+The easiest way to help is to implement one or more of the [endpoints that are still pending] (http://www.rubydoc.info/gems/dropbox_api/file/rails_setup.md).
+To see how the endpoints are implemented, check out the `lib/dropbox_api/endpoints` folder.

 If you want to help but you're unsure how to get started, please get in touch by opening an issue.